-Linda Reynes, RN, BSN
+Linda Reynes, RN, BSN, LCCBE

 Linda Reynes has over 30 years experience working in labor and delivery as well as mother/baby, perinatal, and childbirth education.
 She received her BSN from Elmhurst college and is certified as a Lamaze Childbirth Educator and Infant Massage Instructor.
 Some of the classes that Linda has taught include breast feeding, baby care, labor birth postpartum, low intervention support for labor and birth, Cesarean, as well as CPR (AHA certified) and Blast Babysitting Program.

 Linda is currently teaching classes at Advocate Lutheran General Hospital in Park Ridge, IL.
 She also works part-time in Labor and Delivery.
-Linda offers private or small group classes at Integrative Therapies Wellness Center which focus on relaxation, meditation, and visualization during the labor and delivery process and other comfort techniques.
+Linda offers private or small group classes online for Integrative Therapies Wellness Center which focus on relaxation, meditation, and visualization during the labor and delivery process and other comfort techniques.
 When Linda is not teaching she is attending yoga classes with her daughters, exploring healthy cooking options for her family, chasing after her two dogs, or gardening when weather permits.

 ECSI BLAST!
 Babysitter Lessons & Safety Training